Charles Lee Smith: Late life

 In 1956 Smith published the two-volume tome Sensism: The Philosophy of the West, promoting a pure atheistic philosophy, viewing all supernatural religions and thought patterns as rubbish.

 During the 1959-1963 proceedings of Murray v.
 Curlett, Smith provided financial assistance to Madalyn Murray O'Hair to cover part of the case's legal expenses; he said that he had also provided assistance to Vashti McCollum in her 1945-1947 case.

 Smith died on October 26, 1964, in San Diego, California.

 Smith's ideology

 Smith outlined his ideological views in the book: Sensism: The Philosophy of the West (1956).
-He was an anti-Semite, anti-Marxist and white supremacist.
+He was an antisemite, anti-Marxist, and a white supremacist.
 Smith denied the existence of God and was a staunch atheist and evolutionist.
 He believed that evolutionary processes also affected humanity.
 As a supporter of social Darwinism, Smith denied equality between human races.
 Christianity and Marxism proclaimed equality between people.
 Therefore, Smith was an anti-Marxist.
 Smith believed that Christianity and Marxism were invented by the Jews in order to seize power over humanity.
 Therefore, Smith was an anti-Semite.